rbaset5/personal-page/content/home/hero.md

 ## My name is **Rashid Baset** and I'm a **Customer Service** professional specializing in solving customer problems.

-I am a **Customer Service Technical Specialist** with strengths in communicating technical concepts to expert and lay audiences and quantifying and communicating uncertainty.
+I am a **Customer Success Advocate** with strengths in communicating technical concepts to expert and lay audiences and quantifying and communicating uncertainty.

-I am also a **Customer Service Advocate** with considerable experience learning systems, technologies, and processes, which translates beautifully to solving problems, communicating effectively and even writing code.
+I am also a **Customer Service Technician** with considerable experience learning systems, technologies, and processes, which translates beautifully to solving problems, communicating effectively and even writing code.

-**R-Curious** is a blog I made that explores R language using Machine Learning to drive product development.
+**R-Curious** is a blog I made that explores R language using machine learning to learn and analyze customer complaints without prior industry knowledge.